The tea leaves have been read and, once again, it’s a bold brew of Apple doom.

 A Taiwanese firm projects that shipments of fingerprint sensors will remain relatively high this year.
 Thus we can conclude that Apple is done because Android OEMs are no longer following its lead.

-Well, OK, at least one of them is still completely following Apple’s lead.
+Well, okay, at least one of them is still completely following Apple’s lead.

 Sure, Samsungs gonna Samsung.
 Just because the largest Android OEM will never be able to quit copying Apple doesn’t mean that Android OEMs are still going to copy Apple.